js0823/DeliveryNotifier/README.md

 # Prerequisite

-1. Requires chromedriver for chrome.
+- Requires chromedriver for chrome.
-2. Use selenium to navigate through webpage.
+- Use selenium to navigate through webpage.

-3. Playing sound requires installing sox on Mac, or speech-dispatcher on Ubuntu.
+## Mac

+- In order to make playsound package work on Mac, try running the following command on your favorite Python environment.

+pip install PyObjC pyObjC-core

 # How to use